Articles in Peer-reviewed Journals

 Kokoli, Alexandra M. (2017) Do textiles think?
 In: Weaving Culture in Europe.
 Kyprianidou, Efi , ed.
 Nisos, pp. 99-102.
 ISBN 978-960-589-062-9

-Kokoli, Alexandra M. (2017) Free Lunch with the Stench Wench: towards a synaesthetics of poverty and shame in Catherine Hoffmann’s performance.
+Kokoli, Alexandra M. (2018) Free Lunch with the Stench Wench: towards a synaesthetics of poverty and shame in Catherine Hoffmann’s performance.
 Hypatia: A Journal of Feminist Philosophy .
-ISSN 0887-5367 (Accepted/In press)
+ISSN 0887-5367 (Published online first)

 Peer-review of monograph proposals for Ashgate and Berg/Bloomsbury Academic.